minuka819/BeeProjectMetagenomics/README.md

 - Metadata Analysis

 ## $${\color{red}Chapter\space 3}$$ : Metagenomics Analysis on *Bacterial* Communities in Stone Fruit Ecosystems in Canada
 - Markdown file in development for chapter 3.. coming soon
+- Chapter 4 in RMD format is available for bacterial applications on blueberry Ion Torrent data

 ## List of Abbreviations
 - PS - Phyloseq